renesas/ra-fsp-examples/example_projects/ek_ra6m4/Getting_started_with_Azure_NetX/Getting_started_with_Azure_NetX_ek_ra6m4_ep/Getting_started_with_Azure_NetX_notes.md

         - Keil: Not Available
         - IAR: Not Available
     2. If an EP is modified, compiled, and downloaded, please find the block address (for the variable in RAM called _SEGGER_RTT) in the .map file generated in the build configuration folder (Debug/Release).

+**Note**:
+* On RA6 devices (RA6M4/RA6M5), Ethernet may fail if TrustZone memory boundaries are not properly configured, even for flat applications.
+When debugging with e² studio, the required TrustZone boundaries (IDAU) for Ethernet operation are configured automatically but these settings are not applied when programming the device using a standalone method (e.g., via a HEX file).
+In such cases, users must configure the TrustZone memory partitions using Renesas Device Partition Manager (RDPM) or Renesas Flash Programmer.
+* For more information on configuring TrustZone on RA devices, refer to: https://www.renesas.com/en/document/apn/security-design-arm-trustzone-using-cortex-m33

 ### The below images showcase the output on the Serial terminal application (Tera Term) ###
 **The EP information**